Master in Advanced European & International Studies (MAEIS) - Mediterranean Studies

 October to December: Nice

-Studying in France helps students to analyse the Mediterranean region and Euro-Mediterranean relations from an EU perspective.
+Studying in France helps students to analyse Euro-Mediterranean relations.
 Courses will introduce students to the institutional architecture of the EU and its neighbourhood policy.
 They will also dicuss the shared risks of populism, terrorism and climate change.
 The trimester will conclude with a simulation exercise.

 In Tunis, students study on the campus of our partner, the Mahmoud El Materi University.
 Researchers from the region will analyse transformation processes in the Southern and Eastern Mediterranean in times of globalisation.
 A special emphasis will be put on the Maghreb.
 Studying in Tunisia will provide the students with a unique experience of a historic democratisation process that turns the Nobel Peace Prize-winning country into a role model throughout the MENA region.